"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

-We recommend taking your eyes off a focused object (screen, book, TV ...), approximately every 30 minutes, for about 30 seconds.
+We recommend taking your eyes off a focused object (screen, book, TV, etc.), approximately every 30 minutes, for about 30 seconds.
 This can reduce the visual stress caused by a long-held task.

-4. There are studies that show that blue light causes skin premature aging.
+4. Some studies show that blue light causes skin premature aging.
 Does blue light affect our eyes?
 Do you recommend the use of specific glasses?

 Blue-light blocking glasses, which attenuate short-wavelength light, are marketed to alleviate eye strain and discomfort when using digital devices, improve sleep quality, and potentially protect against retinal phototoxicity.
-However, as of today, there is no quality evidence that supports such benefits.
-Having said that, there is nothing wrong in using them.
+However, as of today, no quality evidence supports such benefits.
+Having said that, there is nothing wrong with using them.

-5. You mentioned before COVID-19.
+5. You mentioned COVID-19.
 Can the eyes be a way of transmission?

 Absolutely.
-While we have standardized the use of gloves and masks, the eyes remain an unprotected point of contact on many occasions.
-The World Health Organization (WHO) warns that the main transmission of the coronavirus disease (COVID-19) is carried out through the droplets that the carriers cough up and that also remain floating in the air or deposited on surfaces for some time.
+While we have standardized gloves and masks, the eyes remain an unprotected point of contact on many occasions.
+The World Health Organization (WHO) warns that the main transmission of the coronavirus disease (COVID-19) is carried out through droplets that carriers cough up, which remain floating in the air or deposited on surfaces for some time.
 If a healthy person breathes them in or touches a surface where the virus is present and then puts his hands on his eyes, contagion occurs.
 It has also been scientifically documented that the coronavirus disease can be present in the ocular mucosa and therefore can cause conjunctivitis or episcleritis.

 6. How do we minimize risks?

-In case of touching our eyes inadvertently, it is advisable to wash them thoroughly using a saline solution or artificial tears in order to eliminate the presence of the virus as much as possible.
-Besides the general recommendations for hand hygiene and avoiding touching the face, we recommend avoiding the use of contact lenses as much as possible since when using and removing them we must touch the conjunctival mucosa.
-In. case their use is essential, we will perform a strict cleaning of hands before and after putting them on or taking them off.
-On this regard, the use of disposable contact lenses for daily use is preferable in order to reduce the manipulation of the eyes.
+In case of inadvertently touching our eyes, it is advisable to wash them thoroughly using a saline solution or artificial tears to eliminate the presence of the virus as much as possible.
+Besides the general recommendations for hand hygiene and avoiding touching the face, we recommend avoiding contact lenses as much as possible since we must touch the conjunctival mucosa when inserting and removing them.
+If the use of contact lenses is essential, we will perform a strict cleaning of our hands before and after putting them on or taking them off.
+In this regard, the use of disposable contact lenses for daily use is preferable to reduce the manipulation of the eyes.

-7. When choosing an eye contour, is it important that it has been ophthalmologically tested?
+7. When choosing an eye contour product, is it important that it has been ophthalmologically tested?

 Definitely.
 It is ideal if it has been ophthalmologically and dermatologically tested for sensitive skin and eyes.
-This way we will avoid irritation and itching, we will minimize the risk of reactions and we will ensure high tolerance to the product.
-The skin around the eye is four times thinner than the rest of body’s skin and contains fewer sebaceous glands than the rest of the face.
+This way, we will avoid irritation and itching, minimize the risk of reactions, and ensure high tolerance to the product.
+The skin around the eye is four times thinner than the rest of the body’s skin and contains fewer sebaceous glands than the face.
 Therefore, it is usually more sensitive to external aggressions.
 I always recommend using skincare products with light and tested textures.
-This way we will avoid redness, dryness, itchiness, inflammation, etc.
+This way, we will avoid redness, dryness, itchiness, inflammation, etc.